echo-air-model/echo-air-model.github.io/docs/code_details/environmental_justice_calcs.md

    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
    * `dpm`: a Boolean indicating whether or not to calculate percentiles for DPM
 2. Outputs:
-   * `df_pctl`: a dataframe of exposure concentrations by percentile of population exposed by group
+   * `df_pctl`: a dataframe of exposure concentrations by percentile of population exposed by group and pollutant
 3. Methodology:
+   1. Iterates through each pollutant
+   2. Iterates through each racial/ethnic group, performing the following:
        1. Creates a copy of the `exposure_gdf` dataframe to prevent writing over the original.
-   2. Sorts the dataframe by PM2.5 concentration and resets the index.
+       2. Sorts by pollutant and calculates cumulative percentile
-   3. Iterates through each racial/ethnic group, performing the following:
-      1. Creates a small slice of the dataframe that is only the exposure concentration and the `group`.
-      2. Estimates the cumulative sum of population in the sorted dataframe.
-      3. Estimates the total population of the `group`.
-      4. Estimates percentile as the population in the grid cell divided by the total population of the `group`.
-      5. Adds the percentile column into the main dataframe.
+       3. Interpolate to get concentrations at exact percentile steps
+   3. Merge all pollutant dataframes on the Percentile column

 ### `run_exposure_calcs`
 Calls the other exposure justice functions in order